-The Foley Police Department now has three officers assigned to Code Enforcement.
-With a steadily increasing call volume for code related issues, the Foley Police Department has recently added a sergeant's position to the Code Enforcement team.
-This position provides support and oversight for our very busy Code Enforcement officers, and provides a direct link to our city council and the code related complaints that come directly to them.
+The Foley Police Department has three officers assigned to Code Enforcement.
 Code Enforcement officers work directly with the normal patrol shift and respond to all patrol related calls for service.
 Along with patrol responsibilities, Code Enforcement officers receive specialized training to prepare them for certain animal related calls for service and municipal ordinance violations.
 Often these calls are complex and sensitive in nature.
 The Foley Police Department understands that the community in general cares greatly for the well being of animals, and we strive to be caring, professional, compassionate, and fair when dealing with these situations.
 Code Enforcement officers help protect the safety and health of the citizens of Foley by ensuring that buildings, dwellings, and property within the city of Foley are in compliance with the municipal code of ordinances.
 Code Enforcement also ensures that contractors and new businesses to the area have the proper permits and licensing.
 We also investigate abandoned or junk vehicles, refuse, junk, trash, litter, debris, environmental and health hazards, in an effort to maintain the quality of life for all citizens of Foley.
 Code Enforcement is also responsible for the protection of the Wolf Creek Nature Preserve and Park, and the wildlife that live there.
-With such a wide variety of responsibilities in code enforcement, you never know what the next call for service will bring.